MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/installation.md

 :::tip

-Make sure to cd into the right directory first.
+Make sure to cd into the directory where your Polykey CLI executable is located first.

 :::